What is the Best Source of Protein?

 If you want to get more healthy sources of protein into your diet, it is important to understand how to determine the best sources of protein so you can optimize your intake.

-Sources of Protein
+The Best Sources of Protein

 Biologic Value (BV) of Dietary Proteins(1)

-As this table shows, the animal proteins are high in BV, and are therefore complete proteins(2).
-While vegetable proteins are much more incomplete and retain a lower BV rating, due as well to their lower digestibility(1).
-With a mixture of these vegetable proteins the effect of a complete protein can be produced when eaten in sufficient quantity, but this requires a great deal more total protein to satisfy these requirements.
+It’s no surprise, as this table shows, the animal proteins are high in BV.
+They are complete proteins and the body readily absorbs and utilizes them.
+While vegetable proteins are much more incomplete and retain a lower BV rating, due as well to their lower digestibility.
+In order to achieve the same amino acid concentration in the body with plant proteins alone this can requires a great deal more total protein.